mouseless/json-concepts/use-cases/02-extract-a-schema-from-existing.md

 Assume you are developing a web app, the back-end team publishes an api and shares a json file for their api specification.

-> Open API is a standard for rest api specification, but for the sake of
-> simplicity let's have a very basic api specification file.

 ## Example Case

-Let's say api specification that back-end teams shared is the following;
+Let's say the back-end team shared the following schema;

 `SCHEMA: photos.service.json`